royratcliffe/Faraday/README.md

 and does nothing because it only cares about the request.
 The outcome arrives with the `Response` object, asynchronously.

+Handling requests and responses using middleware mimicks the typical way that server-side software handles requests and responses.
+It helps to decompose the complicated affair.
+Different elements of the stack focus on their own particular aspect of the interaction.
+The "Rack stack" is a useful software decomposition tool for handling the request-response cycle, server side _and_ client side.

 # Swift Versus Ruby

 There are some important differences between Swift Faraday and Ruby Faraday.